iCode13/sqlalchemy-challenge/README.md

 # SQLAlchemy Project - Surfs Up!
-This project involves climate analysis while planning a long holiday in Honolulu, Hawaii, using Python and SQLAlchemy.
-Following the analysis, a Flask API based climate app is designed.
+This project involves climate analyses while planning a long holiday in Honolulu, Hawaii, using Python and SQLAlchemy.
+Following the analyses, a Flask API based climate app is designed.

 ## Analyses